 I left the program to go into practice as an architect/urbanist in Paris.
 My dissertation on Lille contributed to us winning work there and likewise to aspects of our proposals for the site.
 More generally, the program has equipped me with a way of informing my practice more deeply with a projects architectural, urban and social context and channeling this into richer and more forceful design proposals.

 Jingru Cyan Cheng

-Having completed my five-year undergraduate studies in China, I believe that the comprehensive education I received is able to train students to become capable practitioners.
-However, I was not sure if I can say I had developed own strong position on architecture, or a clear vision of architecture.
+Having completed my five-year undergraduate studies in China, I believe that the comprehensive education I received there is able to train students to become capable practitioners.
+However, I was not sure if I can say I had developed my own strong position on architecture, or a clear vision of architecture.
 This is why I came to the AA, a school that celebrates the different visions of architecture, and chose Projective Cities, for me, a programme in pursuit of ‘principles’ at both architectural and urban scales.

-In contrast to the architectural education in China that is focused on techniques, materials and spaces, the PC programme provides an education that questions and radicalises knowledge of the architectural discipline.
+In contrast to the architectural education in China that is focused on techniques, materials and spaces, the Projective Citis programme provides an education that questions and radicalises knowledge of the architectural discipline.
 Architecture is considered as thoughts that reflect on a time in history or in the future beyond its limitation to physical forms.
-Following from this, the MPhil thesis should be seen more as a political and social manifesto than design solutions.
+Following from this, the MPhil thesis should be seen more as a political and social manifesto than solely design solutions.
 Besides the actual research produced, this is what I learned from the PC programme.
 An insight more valuable to me than the research itself.

 After Projective Cities, I chose to continue my study at the AA at PhD level.
 I am in my third-year now.
 Derived from what I havedone in Projective Cities, adopting research by design as the main working methodology, I am especially interested in the relationships between built form and the socio-political formation of both the city and the countryside.